The Positive Side of Dysfunctional Behavior

-Well, I had, in the following dream.
-In the dream I was a kid that was sent, from time to time, to a luxurious social club for kids.
-The club itself was, in fact, a mansion in a large grassland area, with a view to the ocean.
+Well, I did, in the following dream.
+In the dream, I was a kid that was sent, from time to time, to a luxurious social club for kids.
+The club itself was, in fact, a mansion in a large grassland area, with a view of the ocean.
 The mansion itself was large as well, and the environment that surrounded it was silent and peaceful.

-In one of the meetings, when we sat and talked, one of the other kids told me, in front of everyone present, that I am “stupid".
+In one of the meetings, when we sat and talked, one of the other kids told me, in front of everyone present, that I was "stupid".

-I have then proceeded to enter into “rage mode” - yelling in anger, waving my fists back and forth, raising my stress levels.
+I have then proceeded to enter "rage mode," yelling in anger and waving my fists back and forth, raising my stress levels.
 I really hate being told I’m stupid, because it doesn’t go hand-in-hand with my autistic logic, whose perception is not very dynamic nor flexible.

-I was then told to calm down, because I make the rest of the company feel unease, and that my response to that kid’s comment is exaggerated.
-It is, as if, my fault, for receiving information that de-stabilizes the logical structure I’ve been working for years, to make the world appear to me as a rational, organized place.
+I was then told to calm down because I make the rest of the company feel uneasy and that my response to that kid’s comment is exaggerated.
+It is, as if, my fault, for receiving information that destabilizes the logical structure on which I’ve been working for years to make the world appear to me as a rational, organized place.

-Instead of arguing with the club’s authority, I have instead quit the club, literarily and abstractly, without consulting anyone.
+Instead of arguing with the club’s authority, I quit the club, without consulting anyone.

-As I headed for the exit, I have witnessed something suspicious, in the form of the club’s private army.
-It seems that the club had soldiers, tanks and military equipment of its own, with each member of their army, wearing a pink and black uniform, with the insignia of the club, and the tanks have had, as well, the same colors and insignia printed on them.
+As I headed for the exit, I witnessed something suspicious, in the form of the club’s private army.
+It seems that the club had soldiers, tanks, and military equipment of its own, with each member of their army wearing a pink and black uniform, with the insignia of the club, and the tanks, as well, having the same colors and insignia printed on them.

-As my mom have picked me up, while she expressed disappointment, she also was grateful for my decision to quit, as the membership fee, in the dream, was too much expensive to regularly afford.
+As my mom picked me up, while she expressed disappointment, she also was grateful for my decision to quit, as the membership fee, in the dream, was too expensive to regularly afford.